Is Dropshipping Worth It? How To Make The Right Choice In 2022

 You enter into a contract with a fulfillment partner, so they’re responsible for shipping items on time, and you can still be sure of the quality of your products.

 If your online store is built on the Shopify platform, you even have an in-house fulfillment option.
 Read more about Shopify Fulfillment and how it works to get an idea of how this fulfillment option could benefit your business.

 The only downside?
 Fees.
 Fulfillment services can be quite expensive.
 You’ll have to crunch the numbers to make sure the convenience (and smaller staff size for your business) is worth it.

 Sell Traditionally: Pick & Pack For Yourself

-If you choose this more traditional route, you can still take advantage of some tools to simplify the sales process and make your life easier.
-One solution: Use shipping software to make everything easier once customers place orders.
-You can find reasonably priced shipping software you can use to integrate with your eCommerce platform and make it a snap to calculate shipping rates, print shipping labels and packing slips, and even access discounted shipping rates to save you money.
+If you choose this more traditional route, you can still take advantage of shipping tools to make order fulfillment easier.
+For example, you can use shipping software to calculate shipping rates, print shipping labels and packing slips, and even access discounted shipping rates to save you money.

-Building Your eCommerce Business
+Building Your eCommerce Business: Next Steps

 If you’re leaning towards starting a dropshipping business or just incorporating dropshipping into a more traditional eCommerce business, read our post on how to start a dropshipping business.

 If you’re shipping any items yourself, use these shipping hacks to get the cheapest shipping rates possible.